vishald1994/QuizApp-/README.md

 Quiz-App
 Hi!
-This is my Quiz App.
-The first major assignment for my Full Stack Developer course at Thinkful.
+This is my Quiz App link https://vishald1994.github.io/QuizApp-/ The first major assignment for my Full Stack Developer course at Thinkful.

 The requirements for the app are: